-- 1. Tap the activity (running or cycling) that you want to edit or press the crown when the activity is highlighted. - 2.
-Swipe up or turn the crown and select power zones. - 3.
-Swipe up/down or turn the crown and select the power zone you want to edit. - 4.
-Select your new power zone by swiping up/down or by turning the crown.
+- 1. Tap the activity (running or cycling) that you want to edit or press the middle button when the activity is highlighted. - 2.
+Swipe up or press the lower button and select power zones. - 3.
+Swipe up/down or press the upper or lower buttons and select the power zone you want to edit. - 4.
+Select your new power zone by swiping up/down or by pressing the upper or lower buttons.

-- 5. Press the crown to select the new power value. - 6.
-Swipe right or press the lower button to exit the power zones view.
+- 5. Press the middle button to select the new power value. - 6.
+Swipe right or press and hold the middle button to exit the power zones view.

-4.12.4.
+4.13.4.
 Using HR, pace or power zones when exercising

-NOTE: You need to have a power pod paired with your watch to be able to use power zones when exercising, see 3.13.
+WOTE: You need to have a power pod paired with your watch to be able to use power zones when exercising, see 3.11.
 Pairing pods and sensors.

 When you record an exercise (see 4.
 Recording an exercise), and have selected HR, pace or power as an intensity target (see 4.3.
-Using targets when exercising), a zone gauge, divided into five sections, is viewed.
+Using targets when exercising) a zone gauge, divided into five sections, is viewed.
 These five sections are shown around the outer edge of the sport mode display.
 The gauge indicates the zone you have chosen as an intensity target by lighting up the corresponding section.
 The small arrow in the gauge indicates where you are within the zone range.